Can your pet be helped by stem cell therapy?

 We recommend that you talk to your vet about your pet's health problems and that you discuss the possibility of using more conventional treatments, before you decide whether or not your pet is suitable to receive stem cell injections.

 AdiShot therapy (for dogs) and StemShot (for horses) is prepared in our laboratory for individual animals following a request from your veterinary clinic and all surgeries and injections are administered under their clinical supervision.

 Using state-of-the-art technology, an animal’s own stem cells can be isolated and prepared from a small sample of his/her fatty tissue taken from under the skin.
-Your vet will perform a simple surgery to remove some fat (about one teaspoonful) and to take a blood samples from your pet.
+Your vet will perform a simple surgery to remove some fat (about one tablespoonful) and to take a blood sample from your pet or your horse.

 In our laboratory, your pet’s stem cells will be cultured and nurtured to ensure they are actively growing and healthy – and when they reach their peak, our stem cell team will produce a tailor-made therapy especially for your pet.
 This will be injected into the affected joints or other areas under the supervision of your vet.